frankomowa/Product-Analysis/README.md

 #### Engagement Metrics
 - Engagement metrics reveal a favourable growth trend over the previous months.
 Key observations include:
-  - An average daily active user (DAU) increase of 6.10%
+  - An average daily app user (DAU) increase of 6.10%
-  - A user session increase of 2.7%
+  - A user session length increase of 2.7%
   - A transaction volume increase of 6.3%

 - The majority of installed users are Android users, totalling 1,164,619, while iOS users account for 817,188.
 Analysis indicates that Android users exhibit higher activity levels within the app and engage in more transactions.
 In contrast, iOS users tend to spend more time interacting with app features.